-Drowning is the second-most common cause of accidental death in children ages 1 to 14 (just behind motor vehicle accidents).
-In a 2004 study by a national safety group, 90 percent of children who drowned did so while under the care of an adult or a teenager.
-In many cases, the study suggests, that person had a momentary lapse of attention.
 But the fact is that often those watching don’t know what to look for—because drowning doesn’t look like drowning.
-To ward off a tragedy in the making, watch for the 8 signs that someone is in trouble.
+To ward off a tragedy in the making, watch for these signs that someone is in trouble.

-2. She can’t wave for help either.
-A drowning person instinctively extends her arms to the sides and presses down to lift her mouth out of the water; a child may extend her arms forward.
-She can’t use her arms to move toward a rescuer or reach for rescue equipment.
+A drowning person instinctively extends his arms to the sides and presses down to lift his mouth out of the water; a child may extend her arms forward.
+He can’t use his arms to move toward a rescuer or reach for rescue equipment.

-3. A drowning person remains upright in the water, with no evidence of kicking.
+There is no evidence of kicking either.
 She can struggle for only 20 to 60 seconds before going under.

-5. Hair may be over forehead or eyes.
+Her hair may be covering her forehead or eyes.

-6. Head is low in the water, with mouth at water level; head may be tilted back with mouth open.
+His mouth is at water level, or his head may be tilted back with the mouth open.
 A child’s head may fall forward.

 Children playing in the water make noise.
 When they get quiet, you need to get to them and find out why.

 He doesn’t seem in distress